ahkab/ahkab/pypi_description.rst

 The program requires:

 -  the Python interpreter version 2 or 3 (at least v.2.6 for Python2,
    v.3.3 for Python3),
-- numpy>=1.7.0, scipy>0.11.1, matplotlib and sympy.
+-  numpy>=1.7.0, scipy>=0.14.0 and sympy.

+Matplotlib is strongly recommended and no plotting will work without.

 If you need more information about the dependencies, check the `Install notes <https://github.com/ahkab/ahkab/wiki/Install:-Notes>`__.